Search Functionality

 Advanced Search Examples

-"send email" (projectX OR projectY) -externalFind "send email" tasks that mentions either "projectX" or "projectY" but excludes "external".
+"send email" (projectX OR projectY) -externalFind "send email" tasks that mention either "projectX" or "projectY" but exclude "external".

 (meeting OR call) project -weekendFind project-related meetings or calls that don't mention "weekend".